New Zealand is saying goodbye to 3G.

 7. How do I update my phone to use 4G/5G?

-To update your phone, make sure your phone’s software is updated to the latest version.
+> To update your phone: make sure your phone’s software is updated to the latest version.

-Turn on 4G/5G in your settings:
+> To turn on 4G/5G in your settings:

 iPhone: Settings > Mobile > Mobile Data Options > Voice & Data > Select 4G/5G